 What If It's Been a Few Days?

-If decreasing the amount doesn't help, then you need to stop the ointment altogether and switch to another product or just keep your tattoo clean and forget the ointment for a few days and then switch to a lotion.
-As you can see, you have a lot of options.
+If decreasing the amount doesn't help, you need to stop the ointment altogether, switch to another product, or just keep your tattoo clean and forego the ointment for a few days and then switch to a lotion.

 When to Seek Medical Help